bensu/semantic-ui-cljs/README.md

 # semantic-ui-cljs

-The latest version of [Semantic-ui](http://semantic-ui.com/) bundled in a JAR.
+The latest version of [Semantic UI](http://semantic-ui.com/) bundled in a JAR.
+Not ready for Clojars yet.

 ## Next Step